ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Unfortunately this restoration was only for PC users as opposed to arcade operators. <br>
 https://archive.org/download/Arcade-Sega-RingEdge-2018-12-23

-"Sorry guy, didn't see you there!"
+"Sorry guy, didn't see you there!"<br>
 [![Sorry Guy](http://img.youtube.com/vi/-ds4xRnI-b8/0.jpg)](https://www.youtube.com/watch?v=-ds4xRnI-b8?t=190 )
 "Now it is time to take out my Santa bag, and give you presents"

 What about *actual* Ring hardware owners, and arcade operators in need?
 Have we been left out of the most recent TeknoParrot CoronaVirus (COVID-19) Update just the same?
 Are there no presents for us?